Rome

 Florence

-Florence was the heart of Italy’s renaissance, and the historic city is well known for its beautiful architecture and excellent museums.
+Florence was the heart of Italy’s Renaissance, and the historic city is well known for its beautiful architecture and excellent museums.

 This is one of Italy’s top tourist destinations, so there’s no better time to visit than November if you want to have the city (almost) to yourself.
 If it’s the history and art you’re interested in, then November is perfect too, because you can spend most of your days in galleries and exhibitions.